Signed in as:

 In a true democracy, proposed legislation should be put on the ballot through the initiative (and approved or rejected by voters in a referendum) anytime it appears likely that a legislature has failed to enact legislation that is supported by most of the citizens of a community, state, or nation.
 Veto referendums should be called anytime it appears likely that legislation that does not have the support of most of the citizens has been enacted by a legislature.

-The details of Perfect Democracy Amendments will vary from state to state and for the federal government, but will do one or both of two things:
+The details of Perfect Democracy Amendments will vary from state to state and for the federal government, but will do one or more of three things:

 Allowing citizens to sign petitions electronically (online) is not a new or untested idea.
 Citizens of the European Union have been able to sign initiative petitions online since 2011, by submitting Statements of Support.
 A system in place in Arizona enables citizens to sign petitions candidates must circulate to get on the ballot.
 A system in place in Boulder, Colorado gives citizens the option of signing initiative petitions online or signing paper copies.